suffolklibraries/lgc/content/collections/events/book-of-hours-creative-session.md

     content:
       -
         type: text
-        text: 'Exploring the original Book of Hours by Helen Gilbart, and joining a creative drawing session based around the works.'
+        text: 'Explore the original Book of Hours by Helen Gilbart, and join a creative drawing session based around the works.'
   -
     type: heading
     attrs: